4 tips for discussing whether your expected salary is negotiable

 When a company isn't willing or able to compensate you adequately, it’s probably not one where you’ll be happy in the long run.

-Preparing is key
+Preparing for discussing salaries is key

 The question “What are your salary expectations” is not just about proper preparation, but equally about swift action and thought.
 If you go too high, you can take yourself out of the running.
 If you go too low, you may end up with a less-than-appealing offer.